Rasyapc/Rasya/README.md

 # Rasya
 Download All FIles And Place Them All In A Empty Folder.
 Then, Run The Launcher.
-To Exit, SImply Resart Your PC.
+To Exit, Press Alt+Tab and click X in The program.